Back to Blog

 Claude Haiku 4.5 vs GPT-5.4 Mini: 2026 Cost Guide

-Released in late 2025 and early 2026, Claude Haiku 4.5 and GPT-5.4 Mini have established themselves as top choices among mid-budget, lightweight large language models.
-They are widely adopted by startups and mid-sized enterprises for building chatbots, code assistants, document parsing pipelines, and batch data processing services.
-While both models provide general-purpose reasoning and support for text and image multimodal inputs, they differ significantly in native context size, benchmark performance, real-world token consumption, and tiered pricing.
-This guide draws from official OpenAI and Anthropic documentation alongside third-party production test data to detail specs, workload-specific advantages, hidden cost factors, and optimal hybrid routing strategies for API integration—avoiding simplistic comparisons based solely on nominal per-token rates.
+Released respectively in late 2025 and early 2026, Claude Haiku 4.5 and GPT-5.4 Mini have secured leading positions among mid-budget, lightweight large language models.
+They are core picks for startups and mid-sized enterprises building chatbots, code assistants, document parsing pipelines, and batch data processing services.
+While both support general-purpose reasoning and multimodal input for text and images, they diverge significantly in native context size, benchmark performance, real-world token consumption, and tiered pricing structure.

-All prices follow the 2026 public API lists from OpenAI and Anthropic without considering promotional discounts or enterprise-exclusive contracts.
-Fixed architectural parameters form the baseline for understanding performance differences.
+All listed billing standards follow 2026 public API price lists with no promotional rebates or volume-exclusive contracts.
+Fixed architectural parameters form the baseline for subsequent workload performance comparisons.

 MetricClaude Haiku 4.5GPT-5.4 Mini